fpga-accel/otc-fpga/fp1/hardware/README.md

 ## 3 Description of FAC-Based Hardware Development

-Huawei FPGA Accelerated Cloud (FAC) services provide Vivado-based development mode using RTL and SDAccel-based development mode using C, C++, and OpenCl.
+FPGA Accelerated Cloud (FAC) services provide Vivado-based development mode using RTL and SDAccel-based development mode using C, C++, and OpenCl.
 You can flexibly choose a development mode as required and complete the acceleration design in the corresponding directory structure.

 - Vivado Development Mode Using RTL